-Oftentimes, Microsoft Outlook users who are leaving their current employer want to take their mail, calendar, or contacts with them and do one of two things – delete the Microsoft Exchange account from their profile without realizing the Contacts are stored in the Exchange account or they take the OST file with them, not realizing it can only be opened using the account that created it.
+Oftentimes, Microsoft Outlook users who are leaving their current employer want to take their mail, calendar, or contacts with them and do one of two things: delete the Microsoft Exchange account from their profile without realizing the Contacts are stored in the Exchange account or they take the OST file with them, not realizing it can only be opened using the account that created it.

 If your company uses a group policy that blocks PST creation, your choices are limited to exporting calendar and contacts to CSV (or Excel, if you have Excel at home).
 If you don't have many calendar or contacts, you can forward them to a personal address.
-If using Outlook 2007 or 2010, you can send your entire calendar as an iCal.
+If using Outlook 2007 or newer, you can send your entire calendar as an iCal.

-Note: Check company policies before taking home the contents of your mailbox.
+Check company policies before taking home the contents of your mailbox.

 If you deleted the Exchange account, you may be able to recover the account if your operating system supports system restore and you only recently deleted the account.
 If too much time has passed you are less likely to have a restore point available.

 This method will also work with IMAP accounts in Outlook 2013 and up IF you have a copy of the IMAP data file.

 Outlook 2013 and up automatically delete the account's OST file when the account is removed from Outlook.
 The only way you'll be able to use this method is if the OST file exists (because Outlook failed to delete it.
 It's rare, but it does happen.)
 To check, look for the OST at %localappdata%\microsoft\outlook before doing a restore.

 - Open the System Restore application.
 In Settings or the Search field on the taskbar or Start menu, type restore then select Create a restore point in the search results.
 Click the System Restore button to open the System Restore wizard.
 You can also open it by typing or pasting rstrui.exe in search field or in the Run command.